 - a.
 Assignments (best 3 of 4): 15% There will be four assignments throughout the course with the best three counted.
 Students will have one week to complete an assignment.
 Each assignment is worth 5% of the total grade.
-The main goal of assignments is to allow students in-depth understanding and implementation of the material and knowledge obtained from the lectures and to prepare students for exams and future courses. - Late Assignments: Assignments are due in class by 1:00 p.m. on the due date.
+The main goal of assignments is to allow students in-depth understanding and implementation of the material and knowledge obtained from the lectures and to prepare students for exams and future courses. - Late Assignments: Assignments are due in class by 10:00 a.m. on the due date.
 Out of respect for students who do submit assignments on time, late assignments will not be accepted unless prior arrangement (at least 48 hours prior to the deadline) has been made with the instructor.
 Given that only the best three assignments will count towards the final grade, if a student misses an assignment due to medical reasons or exceptional circumstances, and can provide documentation, this assignment will be automatically dropped.
-Please use [this](#) form to ask for an in-course academic concession.
+Please use [this](#) form to ask for an in-course academic concession. - b.

-b.
 Midterm Exams: 40% There will be two 90-minute midterms (each worth 20% of the final grade) on Jan.
-29, 2026, and on March 9, 2026.

-- Make-up exams for midterms will not be given and midterms cannot be deferred (i.e., made up after the course has ended). - If a student misses one midterm due to illness or family affliction, the weight of the missed exam will be shifted to the final exam.
-In the event that a student misses a second exam due to illness or family affliction, please consult the [Academic Concessions](#) portion of the Registrar's website to determine whether a late drop or a withdrawal under extenuating circumstances is appropriate. - If a student misses a midterm and a final exam, only the final exam can be deferred by filling a [request for a deferral](#).
+29, 2026, and on March 9, 2026. - Make-up exams for midterms will not be given and midterms cannot be deferred (i.e., made up after the course has ended). - If a student misses one midterm due to illness or family affliction, the weight of the missed exam will be shifted to the final exam.
+In the event that a student misses a second exam due to illness or family affliction, please consult the [Academic Concessions](#) portion of the Registrar's website to determine whether a late drop or a withdrawal under extenuating circumstances is appropriate. - If a student misses a midterm and a final exam, only the final exam can be deferred by filling a [request for a deferral](#). - c.

-c.
 Final Exam: 35% The final examination will be a comprehensive 3-hour exam.
 It will be scheduled by the Registrar's Office and a timetable will be posted once available.
-Please wait until the final examination timetable is available before making any plans to leave Victoria.
+Please wait until the final examination timetable is available before making any plans to leave Victoria. - d.
+Laboratories (best 10 of 11): 10% There are 11 laboratory classes scheduled.
+At the end of each laboratory class students are to submit the solutions to the exercises, including computer output.
+Please note that in line with academic integrity policies, students must submit their own work.
+If students choose to work on the exercises on their own rather than attending the laboratories, they are subject to the same time frames and grading schemes. - Mandatory Course Components: The final exam is an essential course requirement, meaning, it must be attempted in order to pass the course.
+Failure to complete the final exam will result in a grade of 'N' regardless of the cumulative percentage on the course.
+N is a failing grade and factors into GPA as a value of 0.